-- Carefully add the sauce to a heat proof blender, add the handful of cilantro, and blend until smooth.
+- Carefully add the sauce to a heat proof blender, add the cilantro, and blend on high until smooth.
 Taste and adjust seasoning if necessary.
 Set aside.

-- Give the skillet a quick wipe and place back on stovetop over medium/high heat, add 2 tbsp avocado oil, diced sweet potatoes, and salt/pepper.
-Sauté for 5 minutes.
-Add in the mushrooms, kale, and 1 tbsp avocado oil.
-Sauté together another 5 minutes, sweet potato should begin softening, kale wilting, and mushrooms browning.
-Add in the minced garlic and black beans and sauté another 2 minutes to heat beans through.
+- Give the skillet a quick wipe and place back on stovetop over medium/high heat.
+Add 2 tbsp avocado oil, diced sweet potatoes, and salt/pepper, then sauté for 5 minutes.
+Add in the kale, minced garlic, and 1 tbsp avocado oil.
+Sauté together till the kale begins to wilt (about 2-3 min).
+Add in the black beans and sauté another 2 minutes to heat beans through.
 Taste for seasoning and remove from heat.

-- Using an assembly line with all the ingredients, spread a spoon of verde sauce on the tortilla, followed by 2 spoons of vegetable mix, and sprinkle some jack cheese over the top.
-Carefully roll the tortilla tightly to keep filling in, and place tortilla flap side down into baking dish.
+- Spread a thin layer (about ⅓ cup) of verde sauce on the bottom of the baking dish.
+Using an assembly line with all the ingredients, spread a heaping spoon (about a tbsp) of verde sauce on the tortilla and spread around.
+Next add 2 spoons of the sweet potato black bean mixture and then sprinkle some jack cheese over the top.
+Carefully roll the tortilla tightly to keep filling in and place tortilla flap side down into baking dish.
 Repeat until all enchiladas are made.

-- Pour the rest of the verde sauce over the enchiladas (I reserve about a 1/2 cup for dipping purposes later).
-After pouring the sauce, sprinkle the jerk cheese all over the top of the enchiladas.
+- Pour the green enchilada sauce over the rolled enchiladas.
+After pouring the sauce, sprinkle the remainder of the cheese all over the top of the enchiladas.

 - Ensure your sweet potatoes are diced uniformly to ensure they cook evenly.

 - See in-post for how to dice sweet potatoes

 - If you do not have bagged pre-chopped washed kale, make sure to massage your kale while washing it prior to chopping and remove the large thick parts of the stems.